 European Open Science Cloud

-20 June 2016 – first draft report from the High Level Expert Group
+11 October 2016 – first report from the High Level Expert Group

-The Commission High Level Expert Group on the European Open Science Cloud (HLEG EOSC) has drafted their first report, which the Commission will publish shortly after the summer.
+The Commission has published today the first report of the Commission High Level Expert Group on the European Open Science Cloud (HLEG EOSC).

-Enquiries can be made directly to members of the HLEG EOSC and/or to the Commission at RTD-EOSC@ec.europa.eu.
+Enquiries can be made directly to members of the HLEG EOSC (see inside cover of the report), and/or to the Commission at RTD-EOSC@ec.europa.eu.

 19 April 2016 – European Open Science Cloud